pyrocumulus/pvoutput.net/README.md

 ## API Coverage

-The library covers almost nearly all the official PVOutput API exposes.
+The library covers almost all of the methods the official PVOutput API exposes.
 See [documentation](https://pyrocumulus.github.io/pvoutput.net/) for details.

 ## Building the project